fralau/mkdocs-macros-plugin/README.md

 ```

 Within the browser (e.g. http://127.0.0.1:8000/info), you should
-see a description of the plugins environment:
+see a description of the plugin's environment:

 ![macros_info()](macros_info.png)